precice/precice.github.io/pages/community/precice-workshop-2025.md

 ## Travel awards

-We have up to 5 travel awards available for those, who cannot join otherwise.
+We have up to 5 travel awards available for those who cannot join otherwise.
 Each award includes co-funding of 500€ for travel and accomodation and a waiver for the registration fee.
-If you are interested in this support, please *briefly* explain your situation by mailing to `precice` at `hsu-hh.de`.
+If you are interested in this support, please briefly explain your situation by mailing to `precice` at `hsu-hh.de`.

 ## Help us advertise